Katharine O'Shea: Historiography

 Henry Harrison, who had acted as Parnell's bodyguard and aide-de-camp, devoted himself after Parnell's death to the service of his widow, Katharine.
 From her he heard a different version of the events surrounding the divorce from that which had appeared in the press, and this was to form the basis of his two books defending Parnell published in 1931 and 1938.
 They had a major impact on Irish historiography, leading to a more favourable view of Parnell's role in the O’Shea affair.

+Children

+The children of William O'Shea with Katharine were: